orbitdb/field-manual/05_Customizing_OrbitDB/00_Introduction.md

 the built-in OrbitDB stores and indices or how you can define your own.

-In order to do this, we will follow this agenda:

 ## What will we implement?
 We have already implemented a note sharing app, where musicians can upload and share their